 7.14.
-Question: How should the expression "marketing authorisation holder", as used in Commission Delegated Regulation (EU) No-2016/161, be interpreted?
+Question: How should the expression "marketing authorisation holder", as used in Commission Delegated Regulation (EU) 2016/161, be interpreted?

-Answer: The term "marketing authorisation holder" is used in Commission Delegated Regulation (EU) No.2016/161 to indicate holders of marketing authorisations in the sense of Article 6 of DIRDirective 2001/83/EC.
+Answer: The term "marketing authorisation holder" is used in Commission Delegated Regulation (EU) 2016/161 to indicate holders of marketing authorisations in the sense of Article 6 of Directive 2001/83/EC.

 7.15.
-Question: Are parallel importers/distributors required to comply with Article 33 and upload, inter alia, a list of designated wholesalers into the repository system?
+Question: Are parallel importers/distributors required to comply with Article 33(1) and upload the information in Article 33(2) into the repository system?
+Should they also upload a list of designated wholesalers?

-Answer: Parallel traders are obliged to comply with Article 33 and upload in the repositories system, inter alia, a list of designated wholesalers in the following two cases:
+Answer: Parallel traders are obliged to comply with Article 33 and upload in the repositories system in the following two cases: